randomizedcoder/grpcFaultInjection/README.md

 The point of these tests is really to make sure somebody can confirm this library works, so I hope it does the job.

+### Test Functions

+All the functions are covered with tests.

 ### Test_test code

-There are serveral tests, loosly following the "Config Matrix" section above
+There are serveral tests, loosly following the "Config Matrix" section above.

+The probabilitic nature of the tests makes it tricky not to be flakey.

 https://github.com/randomizedcoder/grpcFaultInjection/blob/main/cmd/test_test/test_test.go